argimenes/speedy-ts-reactive/docs/architecture/INPUT_COMMANDS_AND_KEYBINDINGS.md

 - cross-Block input has its own guarded path;
 - some toolbar actions call `TreeCommands` or services directly.

-When adding a shortcut, first make the operation callable without the shortcut.
-Then register an action in the catalogue and add the smallest routing case needed.
-Do not put document mutation inside trigger matching.
+When adding a feature shortcut, first register a callable command, then register its binding in the module and use `context.run(commandId)`.
+Timer keeps `timer.create` and `cross.timerCreate` as preference IDs; both invoke the registered `timer.create` command through existing scoped dispatch.
+No Timer-specific gateway callback remains.
+The legacy catalogue still serves unmigrated actions.
+Do not put mutation inside trigger matching or add per-feature document listeners.

+## Contribution scope and current limits

+Stage 1 provides owner-aware commands/bindings and two command-backed UI slots: `document-actions` and `add-block-menu`.
+Existing toolbar/menu renderers consume them and use command availability.
+Timer's Start/Pause/drag controls are local instance interactions using `BlockRuntime`, not global commands duplicated per running Timer.

+Ordinary typing still uses the existing native input path.
+No plugin-wide event broadcast, selection-behavior registry or annotation-target API exists yet.
+Grouping's gesture cooperation with cross-Block input is unmigrated; Find/Entity highlights do not become Grouping deletion targets through module registration.
+See [feature modules](FEATURE_MODULES_AND_BLOCK_APPLICATIONS.md).

 ## Mouse, menus, and toolbar actions